renn-es/renn.es/content/_index.md

 >
 > <cite>Étienne de La Boétie</cite>

-*Renn.es* provides both services which can be accessed from a web browser, and Linux shell accounts which you can SSH into.

-Here are some use cases for a shell account:
-- Messing around and learning about Linux
-- Hosting a website, by syncing HTML pages from your computer.
-This website (which is made with [Hugo](https://gohugo.io/)) is a good example of this.
-- Storing (a reasonable amount of) files
+*Renn.es* is a collective which provides various services, ranging from email to web hosting.

 ## Public services

 You are free to use these services as you want.
-You should be able to create accounts on all of them, you only need to get in touch with us for e-mail accounts as we want to avoid spam on that as much as possible.
+You should be able to create accounts on all of them, but you'll need to get in touch with us for e-mail accounts as we want to avoid spam accounts.

 - [matrix.renn.es](https://matrix.to/#/#welcome:matrix.renn.es): Matrix
 - [git.renn.es](https://git.renn.es): Gitea